WRITING STYLE: 4/5

-This particular one is about a Leopard who lived in Rudraprayag, a small town in the state of Uttarakhand in India.
-It is situated on the confluence of rivers Alaknanda and Mandakini before they go south to join the river Bhagirathi and form the famous river Ganga (or Ganges).
+This particular one is about a Leopard that lived in Rudraprayag, a small town in the state of Uttarakhand in India.
+It is situated on the confluence of rivers Alaknanda and Mandakini before they go south to join the river Bhagirathi and form the famous river Ganga.

 The Man-Eater of this town spread its man-hunting activities over an area of 500 sq. miles and continued them for 8 years (1918-1926) before it was finally killed by Jim Corbett.

 Jim Corbett begins with a very creepy and petrifying introduction of the Man-Eater by describing its kills and the fear which it had instilled in the minds of the citizens of Rudraprayag and the passing pilgrims bound for Kedarnath.

-Just to give you the essence of importance of this hunt, an annual fair is held in the town of Rudraprayag to this day, almost 90 years after the incident, to celebrate the killing of the beast and even to this day Jim Corbett is still hailed as a “Sadhu” by many there.
+Just to give you an essence of the importance of this hunt, an annual fair is held in the town of Rudraprayag to this day, almost 90 years after the incident, to celebrate the killing of the beast and even to this day Jim Corbett is still hailed as a “Sadhu” by many there.